 Train UNet

 I am now ready to define and execute the training loop.
-I first define the loss metric as a multiclass DICE loss, which is provided by the Segmentation Models package.
-This loss metric will expect logits as opposed to probabilities.
+I first define the loss metric as a multiclass Dice loss, which is provided by the Segmentation Models package.
+This loss metric expects logits as opposed to probabilities.
 This is fine since a softmax activation is not included as part of the architecture defined above.

-I will also monitor the overall accuracy, class-aggregated F1-score, and Kappa statistic assessment metrics.
+I will also monitor the overall accuracy, class-aggregated, macro-averaged F1-score, and Kappa statistic assessment metrics.
 These metrics are provided by the torchmetrics package.

 I will train the model for 50 epochs and save the model that provides the best F1-score for the validation data to disk at the defined path.